Vyral/betsy-birdsong/_posts/2020-01-28-dont-put-your-faith-in-a-zestimate.md

 According to Zillow’s own website, **a Zestimate is merely a starting point** when you’re thinking about a home’s value.
 The estimate is generated based on public and private data.
 The public data may be accurate, but the private data might not be.

 If you’re a home seller who knows that people are going to see your listing on Zillow, wouldn’t it benefit you if the Zestimate comes in a little bit higher?
 Of course it would\!
-Some agents out there actually help people increase their Zestimate to make it seem as though their home is worth more than it really is.

 {% include pullquote.html %}